Top Ideas for Engagement Rings for $20000May 22, 2019 – Posted in: Jewelry Blog

 As well as always having your budget in mind, don’t be afraid to look around a little to see what’s on offer.
 This doesn’t mean you shouldn’t buy from your favorite jeweler, but having an idea of what you like will be very helpful.
 By telling your jeweler what you want, he will have more of an idea of what to show you that will be appropriate.

 Don’t be afraid to be bold.
 The days of a solitaire ring being the start and end of engagement rings are long gone.
 Color contrasts are incredibly popular, and the modern convention for an anything-goes approach to style means that nothing is off-limits.

 If you are buying online, know your ring size.
 This isn’t as complicated a procedure as it once was.
-Now, simple ring sizer belts are available for what is almost loose change.

 Send us a message.
 We will respond within 1 business hour.